ArturGR3/food_search_RAG/readme.md

 This video showcases the key features of our system, including:
 - How to build a docker container using make file
-- The user interface and interaction
+- The user interface and interactions with the system

 ## Table of Contents